Skip to main content

 Park History

 Río Clarillo was established as a national reserve in 1982, at a time when Chilean conservation authorities recognized the urgent need to protect the remaining native forests of the Santiago metropolitan area.
-The reserve was created from former private landholdings in the Clarillo canyon.
-Since its establishment, it has been managed by CONAF as both a biodiversity reserve and a public recreation area for Santiago's population.
-The reserve has supported numerous scientific studies on the ecology of Chile's central zone sclerophyllous forest, making it an important research baseline for understanding one of the world's most threatened vegetation types.
-Visitor infrastructure has been progressively improved.
+[1] The reserve was created in part to protect the Cordilleran cypress (Austrocedrus chilensis) and other threatened central Chilean native species.
+In September 2020, through Supreme Decree, Río Clarillo was officially reclassified as a national park — the first in the Metropolitan Region.
+[2] The park has been managed by CONAF as both a biodiversity reserve and a public recreation area for Santiago's population, and has supported numerous scientific studies on the ecology of Chile's central zone sclerophyllous forest.

 Major Trails And Attractions

 The Sendero Padre Las Casas trail follows the Clarillo River canyon through the most scenic sections of native forest, with river crossings and canyon vistas.
 The Quebrada de la Plata trail climbs into denser native forest on higher slopes.
-Spring wildflower viewing along the forest margins is a seasonal highlight.
-Bird watching is excellent year-round, with early morning walks rewarding observers with sightings of endemic Chilean species.
-The river itself is a pleasant destination for picnicking and nature photography.
-Wildlife camera trap images showing pumas and foxes have generated public interest in the reserve's carnivore fauna.
+CONAF maintains eight hiking trails ranging from easy 30-minute walks to demanding 5–6 hour excursions.
+[1] Spring wildflower viewing along the forest margins is a seasonal highlight.
+Birdwatching is excellent year-round, with early morning walks rewarding observers with sightings of endemic Chilean species.
+Wildlife camera trap images showing pumas and foxes have generated public interest in the park's carnivore fauna.

 Visitor Facilities And Travel

-The reserve is accessed via Route G-25 from Pirque (15 km), which is reachable from Santiago's Puente Alto metro terminus by local bus or taxi.
+The park is accessed via Route G-25 from Pirque, which is reachable from Santiago's Puente Alto metro terminus by local bus or taxi.
 CONAF operates an entrance station with parking, a visitor center, picnic areas, and maintained trails.
-Entry fees apply.
-The reserve is open year-round during daylight hours.
-Camping is not permitted; it is primarily a day-use reserve.
+[1] Entry fees apply.
+The park is open year-round during daylight hours.
+Camping is not permitted; it is primarily a day-use park.
 The proximity to Santiago makes it easily combined with other Maipo Valley attractions including vineyards and the Cajón del Maipo canyon.
-Summer weekends see the highest visitor volumes; autumn and winter weekdays are much quieter.
+The park attracts more than 100,000 visitors annually.
+[2]

 Conservation And Sustainability

 Being surrounded by one of South America's largest urban agglomerations creates persistent conservation challenges.
-Wildfire is the most acute risk — urban-fringe fires have repeatedly threatened the reserve's native forest.
-Illegal dumping, unauthorized trail construction, and off-road vehicle use occur at the reserve boundary.
-The reserve is an ecological island, with its wildlife populations at risk of genetic isolation as surrounding land is developed.
+Wildfire is the most acute risk — urban-fringe fires have repeatedly threatened the park's native forest.
+Illegal dumping, unauthorized trail construction, and off-road vehicle use occur at the park boundary.
+The park is an ecological island, with its wildlife populations at risk of genetic isolation as surrounding land is developed.
 CONAF collaborates with neighboring landowners and the municipality of Pirque to create connectivity corridors.
 Climate change projections suggest increased drought stress for the central Chilean sclerophyllous forest, with potential shifts in species composition.

 Visitor Ratings